john-org/2-react-Intro/readme.md

 }
 ```

-Create a second component for the header:
+Create a second component for the header in `App.js`:

 ```js
 function Header() {